 Council uses volunteers in a number of its activities including at the Visitor Information Centre, McMaugh Gardens and Tablelands Community Transport.
 These services are not considered material and have therefore not been recognised in the income statement.

 COVID-19

 As in the prior 2 financial years, Council continues to be impacted by the Covid-19 pandemic.
-Financial impact on revenue and expenditure in 2022 financial year is summarised below.
+Issues to note: